Jean-Marc Bustamante: Career

-In 2011 he had a solo exhibition in Villa Medici in Rome curated by Eric de Chassey, and presented an extensive show of his work entitled Dead Calm, both at The Fruitmarket Gallery in Edinburgh and at the same time at the Henry Moore Institute in Leeds.
-In the catalogue Emma Dexter wrote: "Bustamante’s approach seeks to ex-plore the gaps, ambiguities and correspondences between media, testing the thinness or robustness of the delineation of each medium, aiming always at their redefinition and reinvention."
+In 2011, he had a solo exhibition in Villa Medici in Rome curated by Éric de Chassey, and presented an extensive show of his work entitled Dead Calm, both at the Fruitmarket Gallery in Edinburgh and at the same time at the Henry Moore Institute in Leeds.
+In the catalogue Emma Dexter wrote: "Bustamante's approach seeks to ex-plore the gaps, ambiguities and correspondences between media, testing the thinness or robustness of the delineation of each medium, aiming always at their redefinition and reinvention."

-In September 2015 he was appointed director of the École nationale supérieure des Beaux-Arts in Paris.
+In September 2015, he was appointed director of the École des Beaux-Arts in Paris.

-On 7 December 2016 Jean-Marc Bustamante was elected member of the Académie des Beaux-Arts in Paris, taking the place of the painter Zao Wou-Ki (1920–2013).
+On 7 December 2016, Bustamante was elected member of the Académie des Beaux-Arts in Paris, taking the place of the painter Zao Wou-Ki (1920–2013).

 Teaching

-From 1990 to 1995 Jean-Marc Bustamante taught in the Rijksakademie van Beeldende Kunsten in Amsterdam.
+From 1990 to 1995 Bustamante taught in the Rijksakademie van Beeldende Kunsten in Amsterdam.

 From 1996 taught at the École nationale supérieure des Beaux-Arts in Paris.

 From 2009 to 2015 he was head of the painting class at the Akademie der Bildenden Künste in Munich.

 Galleries

-Jean-Marc Bustamante is represented by: